Contributing to a sustainable tax system

 Corporate Tax Governance

 The global landscape for taxation and regulation is changing quickly.
 Not only due to changes in legislation, but also due to changes in fiscal control regulations, codes of conduct, countless international initiatives about fiscal transparency, and measures against tax avoidance.
 All these changes fall under Corporate Tax Governance: formulating a long-term tax strategy, clear roles and responsibilities, fiscal risk management and fiscal transparency.
 PwC compiled a brochure called ‘Corporate tax governance.
-Creating a sustainable tax approach in times of fundamental change’ and shared it with e.g. members of parliament in the spring of 2020.
+Creating a sustainable tax approach in times of fundamental change’ and regularly organizes stakeholder sessions on this topic.

 PwC reactions to consultations European Commission